-Catholic Charities Open a New Family Shelter That Welcomes Entire Families
+Catholic Charities Opens a New Family Shelter for the Homeless

 A Pasco County mother and her four young children abruptly became homeless when their rental was deemed uninhabitable and in violation of county code.
 Although she had been paying rent, the landlord wasn’t taking care of the structure and code enforcement officials determined it must be vacated.
 She along with her 11, 8, 5 and 2-year-old, children had no place to go.